Yuki Goto (singer, born 1986)

-Yuki Goto (後藤 祐樹, Gotō Yūki) is a Japanese YouTuber and former singer.
+Yuki Goto (後藤 祐樹, Gotō Yūki) is a Japanese YouTuber, politician, and former singer.
 In 2000, while he was in middle school, he joined the group EE Jump as their lead rapper under the stage name Yuki (ユウキ).
 He is the younger brother of singer and former Morning Musume member Maki Goto.

-Throughout the 2000s, Goto was involved in several scandals, two of which led to EE Jump's disbandment.
+Throughout the 2000s, Goto was involved in several scandals, two of which led to EE Jump's disbandment and his retirement from music.
 In 2007, he was arrested for theft and was sentenced to five and half years in prison.
+After being released in 2013, Goto made minor media appearances before joining YouTube in 2021 and signing a contract with Excelling to handle his entertainment activities.

-In the late 2010s, Goto began appearing in several talk shows and joined YouTube in 2021.
-He later signed with Excelling in 2022.
+In addition to Goto's YouTube activities, he was elected as a member of the Yachimata City Council in 2023.